cam-carter/two-factor-auth-phx/second_draft.md

       true ->
         conn
         # our one time password can only be used... once
-        # but we wanna go that extra mile and also invalidate drop user_secret
+        # but we wanna go that extra mile and also invalidate it... just in case
-        # just in case?
         |> delete_session("user_secret")
         |> Guardian.Plug.sign_in(user)
         |> put_flash(:info, "Login successful!")